Frequently Asked Questions

-It is your decision regarding which category you choose to apply under.
-It is possible your child may be placed on a lower ranking under the faith category than if you applied directly through the open category.
-This depends on the distance you live from the school.
+It is your decision regarding which category you choose to apply under and depends on the distance you live from the school.
+It is possible your child may be placed on a lower ranking under the faith category than if you applied directly through the open category if you live nearer the school.

 Can I appeal?

-Appeals against a decision not to offer your child the school place are administered by the Nishkam School Trust Appeals Team, Details about making an appeal are available on the following link: Appeals
+Appeals against a decision not to offer you a school place are administered by the School Appeals Team Full details are available on the following link: Appeals

 Where can I get more information about how the admissions process works?